StephenBrentPeters/azure-docs-sdk-dotnet/api/overview/azure/ai.language.conversations-readme-pre.md

 keywords: Azure, dotnet, SDK, API, Azure.AI.Language.Conversations, cognitivelanguage
 author: heaths
 ms.author: heaths
-ms.date: 04/20/2022
+ms.date: 05/02/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: dotnet
 ms.service: cognitivelanguage
 ---
-# Azure Cognitive Language Services Conversations client library for .NET - Version 1.0.0-beta.3
+# Azure Cognitive Language Services Conversations client library for .NET - Version 1.0.0-alpha.20220502.1

 Azure Conversations - the new version of Language Understanding (LUIS) - is a cloud-based conversational AI service that applies custom machine-learning intelligence to a user's conversational, natural language text to predict overall meaning; and pulls out relevant, detailed information.
 The service utilizes state-of-the-art technology to create and utilize natively multilingual models, which means that users would be able to train their models in one language but predict in others.